- 1 Definition

 If vaccination with "live" vaccines is appropriate, it should be done 4 weeks or more before immunosuppressive therapy begins.

-After completion of immunosuppressive therapy, one should wait 3 months before vaccination with “live vaccines” (exclude: rituximab 6 months, Prednisolone 1 month)
+After stopping treatment with immunosuppressive drugs, one should wait 3 months before vaccination with “live vaccines” (exceptions: rituximab 6 months, Prednisolone 1 month)

 These contain no living organisms and are safe also for immunocompromised people.
 However, some immunodeficiencies and some drugs (including MabThera / Rixathon) may reduce vaccine efficacy.